csi-greifflab/Absolut/README.md

 Absolut! allows the user to generate custom datasets by discretizing new antigens or annotating custom CDRH3 sequences enabling the on-demand generation of large synthetic datasets for 3D-antibody-antigen binding generated under the same, deterministic settings, with accessible computing resources.

 A [Greifflab](https://greifflab.org/Absolut/) product!
 Contact for issues / questions: philippe dot robert at ens minus lyon dot org

-Please inform us with the above link when creating an issue request in this github, we do not get automatic notification.
+Please inform us with the above e-mail when creating an issue request in this github, we do not get automatic notification.

 **Absolut! software**
 - takes PDB antigens, converts them into lattice representation with integer positions.